tapdata/tapdata-docs/docs/pipeline-tutorial/sql-server-to-bigquery.md

          - **Cursor Schema Name Prefix**: When an INSERT operation is performed on the source table, it will be directly synchronized to the target table.
 On the other hand, when an UPDATE or DELETE operation is performed on the source table, it will be synchronized to a temporary table within the target dataset.
 The temporary table will have a specified name prefix to distinguish it from the target table.
             :::tip
             For more information about temporary tables, see [FAQ](#faq).
-         - **Data Merge Delay Time**: Tapdata will merge the data from the temporary table into the target table at regular time intervals.
+         - **Data Merge Delay Time**: TapData will merge the data from the temporary table into the target table at regular time intervals.
 The specified time interval determines how frequently these merges occur.
 With shorter merge times, the target table will have more up-to-date data.
 It's important to note that the first merge occurs **1 hour** after the full data synchronization is completed.

    3. (Optional) Click on **Data Schema** tab to view the table structure, or click on **Alert Settings** tab to set the alert policies for the node.